Virtual screening is one of the best ways to sample adequate chemical diversity, and is far more cost effective than wet HTS

 In the case of protein-protein interaction sites and protein-DNA/RNA sites, Blaze can take DNA and protein fragments as a template in place of a ligand.
 However, it is useful to have a structure-based approach available for comparison.

 In fact, we often find it useful to combine different virtual screening techniques.
-In lead discovery, one of the key requirements for virtual screening is to maximise the diversity of hits returned.
+In lead discovery, one of the key requirements for virtual screening is to maximize the diversity of hits returned.
 All virtual screening techniques, be they ligand-based or structure-based, are probabilistic techniques in that they may be used to increase the likelihood of getting hits from a wet screen.
-No technique guarantees to give absolute binding energies (at least not in the context of virtual screening on any realistic size of screening library), but they do give good rank ordering of compounds and can, therefore, be used as a means of selection and prioritisation.
+No technique guarantees to give absolute binding energies (at least not in the context of virtual screening on any realistic size of screening library), but they do give good rank ordering of compounds and can, therefore, be used as a means of selection and prioritization.

 Ligand-based techniques, whether 2D or 3D, are algorithmically distinct from structure-based techniques such as docking and, therefore, give different rankings to compounds.
 Different approaches return different hits and the results can be combined into an enriched final list.